-Simon Thomas, Omego Divisional Manage
+Simon Thomas, Omega Divisional Manager Simon Thomas has

 Simon Thomas has been instrumental in creating a new environmental benchmark by maximising the use of remaining raw materials from King salmon.
 He has led his team to use the 35 to 40% of the fish left after the fillet is extracted including head, frames, skin, gills, guts and trimmings to create nutritious pet food and treats under the Omega Plus brand.